handshake-org/ledger-app-hns/README.md

 if a message is the initial one.
 An initial parse message clears any cached transaction details from memory and restarts the signing process.
-The initial message in a signature request should pass the path of the signing key, the input's index, the sighash type, and the first X bytes of the input script which exhaust the apdu buffer size (336 bytes).
-If the entire script does not fit into the first message, addtional messages will be necessary to send the rest of the script.
+The initial message in a signature request should pass the path of the signing key, the sighash type, the input, and the first 182 bytes of the input script (including the varint script size).
-These additional messages should only include the remaining script bytes.
+If the entire script does not fit into the first message, additional messages will be necessary to send the rest of the script.
+The subsequent messages should only include the remaining script bytes.

 The second instruction param (P2) indicates the operation mode.